Candidate Advice | 5 min read

 No matter if you’re an interview veteran or new to job hunting, if you have an interview coming up for a job you really want, then you’ll already know that to put your best foot forward you need to be prepared.

-And one of the most important things you can do before an interview to prepare yourself is to research; although it may sound obvious, very few people actually do it well.
+One of the most important things you can do before an interview to prepare yourself is to research; although it may sound obvious, very few people actually do it well.

 So many people are still attending interviews with very little background knowledge of the job, the business, or their interviewer, and it doesn’t come across well.
 Not only does it reflect badly in terms of your desire for the role but going to an interview uninformed can make it hard for you to know if you actually want the role – and can leave you uhm’ing and ah’ing over accepting if the interview goes well and you are offered.